The Holy Family Chapel

 Crucifix

 The crucifix is the focal point of the chapel, drawing the eye upward and grounding the space in prayer.
-Designed by alumnus Jerry McKenna ’56, it reflects both artistic excellence and deep spiritual meaning.
+Created by alumnus Jerry McKenna ’56, it reflects both artistic excellence and deep spiritual meaning.
 McKenna is a renowned sculptor whose work appears in sacred spaces around the world.

 Crucifix